-Field Description LACPDUs Unknown Pkts Number of frames received that either (1) Carry the Slow Protocols Ethernet Type value, but contain an unknown PDU, or (2) are addressed to the Slow Protocols group MAC Address, but do not carry the Slow Protocols Ethernet Type.
-LACPDUs Illegal Pkts Number of frames that carry the Slow Protocols Ethernet Type value, but contain a badly formed PDU or an illegal value of Protocol Subtype.
+Field Description LACPDUs Sent Number of valid LACPDUs transmitted from this channel group.
+LACPDUs Received Number of valid LACPDUs received on this channel group.
+Marker Sent Number of valid Marker PDUs transmitted from this channel group.
+Marker Received Number of valid Marker PDUs received by this channel group.
+Marker Unknown Pkts Number of frames received that either (1) Carry the Slow Protocols Ethernet Type value, but contain an unknown PDU, or (2) are addressed to the Slow Protocols group MAC Address, but do not carry the Slow Protocols Ethernet Type.
+Marker Illegal Pkts Number of frames that carry the Slow Protocols Ethernet Type value, but contain a badly formed PDU or an illegal value of Protocol Subtype.

 Web - Click Port, LACP, Port Counters Information.
-Select a member port to display the corresponding information.
+Select an interface port to display the corresponding information.

-Figure 3-45 LACP - Port Counters Information
+Figure 3-59 Displaying LACP Port Counters

-CLI - The following example displays LACP counters.
+CLI - The following example displays LACP counters for port channel 1.